-How to answer, “What are your salary expectations?” in a job interview
+How to answer: “What is your salary expectation?”

 When it comes to job interviews, some questions are harder to answer than others.
 “What are your salary expectations?” is a simple enough question, but no matter how well you prepare for a job interview, many find this salary expectations question tricky to answer.